-Pumping plumber’s silicone into every nook and cranny that one will find on a roof is a a method used by many Sydney roofers.
+Some Sydney roofers think that pumping silicone into every nook and cranny that one will find on a roof is a good way to repair a leaking roof.
 This repair method does NOT work.

 Sometimes, all it needs is a little bit of silicone applied correctly in the right place.
 It will stop the roof leaking the next time it rains and the wonders of roofer’s silicone climbs up the recognition ladder.
 No more leaks mean a roof repair done correctly – even if it just involves a squirt of this magical roofer’s compound.